EventStore/EventStore/docs/server/features/streams.md

 # Event streams

-EventStoreDB is purpose-built for event storage.
-Unlike traditional state-based databases, which retain only the most recent entity state, EventStoreDB allows you to store each state alteration as an independent event.
+KurrentDB is purpose-built for event storage.
+Unlike traditional state-based databases, which retain only the most recent entity state, KurrentDB allows you to store each state alteration as an independent event.

 These **events** are logically organized into **streams**, typically only one stream per entity.